 Colorado’s flat tax puts the biggest burden on those who earn the least.

-A graduated income tax ensures the wealthiest pay their fair share so everyone can thrive.
+A Colorado graduated income tax helps ensure the wealthiest pay their fair share so everyone can thrive.

 Protecting Families